Trump to visit Penn., Iowa next week, stepping up travel schedule post-COVID diagnosis

 Trump was admitted to Walter Reed National Military Medical Center with serious symptoms last Friday, began a course of treatment, and returned to the White House Monday.

-Meanwhile, Joe Biden and his campaign have called Trump's conduct since he was diagnosed with coronavirus "reckless" for putting those around him needlessly at risk.
+Meanwhile, Joe Biden and his campaign called Trump's conduct since he was diagnosed with coronavirus "reckless."
+They accused him of putting those around him needlessly at risk.

 "His reckless personal conduct since his diagnosis, the destabilizing effect it's having on our government, is unconscionable," Biden said Friday.

-The White House has not yet released information on when Trump's last negative COVID-19 was or evidence that he is no longer contagious.
+The White House has not yet released when Trump's last negative COVID-19 was or evidence that he is no longer contagious.

 On Thursday, White House physician Dr. Sean Conley sent out a memo stating that Trump could resume public engagements beginning Saturday.

-But there hasn't been information from Trump's doctor's since, such as a note clearing him for travel or details on the status of his health.
+But there hasn't been information from Trump's doctor's since, such as a note clearing him for travel or details on his health.

 TRUMP CAN RETURN TO 'PUBLIC ENGAGEMENTS' THIS WEEKEND, WHITE HOUSE PHYSICIAN SAYS